 The Spring Garden

-The Spring Garden open to Lake Burley Griffin and is home to the three massive scupltures, Cones, Ik ook and Virginia.
+The Spring Garden contains acacias and grevilleas and is open to Lake Burley Griffin.
+It is home to the three massive sculptures, Cones, Ik ook and Virginia.

 Finally, a relatively new work for the garden is the wonderful life-sized maquette (model) of the Angel of the North by Antony Gormley.
 I have written a post on the real Angel of the North, Britain’s largest statue!

-There are many other sculptures for you to discover in Canberra’s Hidden Sculpture Garden, but first, read on to know how to get there!
+There are many other sculptures for you to discover in Canberra’s Hidden Sculpture Garden collection, but first, read on to know how to get there!

-Download free map of NGA including entrances to the Sculpture Garden and How To Get There information here
+- Download a free map of NGA including entrances to the Sculpture Garden and How To Get There information here

-Download free map of Canberra city map and attractions here.
+- Download a free Canberra city map and attractions here.
 The NGA is Number 24 on this map.

-Another great sculpture experience is Britain’s largest statue.
-Read my post here about Newcastle’s Angel of the North statue
+- Another great sculpture experience is Britain’s largest statue, the ‘big brother’ to Antony Gormley’s Angel of the North maquette at the NGA.
+Read my article here about Newcastle’s Angel of the North statue.